 Calculate interest penalty on delayed payments to Micro, Small & Medium Enterprises under MSME Act 2006.

 Section 15 of MSME Development Act, 2006: Buyers must pay MSMEs within 45 days from invoice date.
-Late payment attracts compound interest at 3× the bank rate.
+Late payment attracts compound interest at 3 the bank rate.
 From April 2024, unpaid amounts are also non-deductible expenses for tax purposes.

-Interest = 3× Bank Rate (currently 6.75% = 20.25% annual).
-Interest is compounded monthly on overdue amount.
+Interest = 3 Bank Rate (currently 6.75% = 20.25% annual).
+Interest is compounded monthly on overdue amount from day 46 onwards.

 If payment is not made within 45 days, the buyer cannot claim it as a business expense for income tax until payment is made.
-This applies to purchases from MSMEs only.

 Micro: Investment < ₹1 Cr, Turnover < ₹5 Cr